apex2504/disease.py/README.md

-# corona-api
+# disease&#46;py
-An asynchronous wrapper for the [NovelCOVID API](https://github.com/NovelCOVID/API) written in Python.
+An asynchronous wrapper for the [Open Disease API](https://github.com/disease-sh/API) written in Python.

-This is designed for bots using [discord.py](https://github.com/Rapptz/discord.py) but there is no discord-specific code so you are free to use this in any project as required.

 # Requirements
  - Python 3.5 or above